Card-Forge/forge/README.txt

 *************************** start adding material from the old betas starting here ***************************

+The deck conformance/legality limitaion:

+The deck conformance/legality is now a user-togglable preference and is enabled by default.
+You no longer need to turn on dev mode to play an illegal deck.

+Using Forge on displays that are only 600 pixels tall or slightly larger:

+The "Sanctioned Format: Constructed" view should now be compatible with displays that are only 600 pixels tall.
+The deck list at 600 pixels tall should now display three lines of text rather than less than a single line of text.

 We are looking for help in finding additional sound files for the new sound feature:

 This version of forge includes a few sound files for the new sound effect system.
 While we have several sounds assigned to a few of the available events there are a number of events that do not yet have a assigned sound file.
 This should be considered a work in progress and we could use some help in finding interesting sounds that we can add to forge.